How to create OKRs and KPIs in 10 logical steps

 Production - Typical objectives might cover plant efficiency, overall yield, warranty claim rate etc.

-In fact most organizational function would be expected to have team OKRs and obviously different teams will have different 'local' OKRs that link back to the company OKRs.
+In fact, most organisational function would be expected to have team OKRs and obviously different teams will have different 'local' OKRs that link back to the company OKRs.

-Taking the example of the production function.
-A shift leader might have an OKR for a particular production line, or process, within that plant and might have efficiency and yield OKRs just for that area, but of course these with support the team-based plant-wide OKRs for efficiency and yield.
+Taking the example of the production function: a shift leader might have an OKR for a particular production line or process within that plant and might have efficiency and yield OKRs just for that area, but of course these will support the team-based, plant-wide OKRs for efficiency and yield.

 This largely comes down to personal preference.
 As long as you use an alignment method, like KPI Trees, it shouldn't matter to the ultimate outcome.

-If you do decide to do 'bottom up' OKRs, then you will still need to thoroughly understand your companies objectives and make sure that your low level OKRs connect with them in a meaningful way.
+If you do decide to do 'bottom-up' OKRs, then you will still need to thoroughly understand your company's objectives and make sure that your low-level OKRs connect with them in a meaningful way.
 If in doubt, go for top-down, as starting with the bigger picture makes alignment simpler and easier.